DCForum/dcforum/readme.md

 I maid several attempts to find the original owner of the rights (DC Scripts),
 But I did not have much success.
 If you have claims to any of the rights related to this project (code, artwork, trademarks, etc.)
-Please create a [github issue](https://github.com/DCForum/dcforum/issues/new) with your claim and I will address it ASAP.
+Please create a [GitHub issue](https://github.com/DCForum/dcforum/issues/new) with your claim and I will address it ASAP.

 ### Requirements